Efavirenz / Lamivudine / Tenofovir Disoproxil FumarateBrand Name: Symfi Lo Other Names: EFV/3TC/TDF Drug Class: Combination Drugs

 What side effects can Symfi Lo cause?

 Symfi Lo may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
-See the AIDSinfo fact sheet on HIV Medicines and Side Effects for more information.
+See the HIV Medicines and Side Effects for more information.fact sheet on

 Some side effects of Symfi Lo can be serious.
 Serious side effects of Symfi Lo include a buildup of lactic acid in the blood (lactic acidosis), severe liver problems, new or worse kidney problems, and mental health problems.
-(See the WARNING box above.)Other possible side effects of Symfi Lo include:
+(See section above: What are the most important things to know about Symfi Lo?)Other possible side effects of Symfi Lo include:

 - Increases in blood fats levels, such as and .
 Your health care provider will check your blood fat levels before and during treatment with Symfi Lo.